librariesio/libraries.io/docs/add-a-package-manager.md

 ## Implement url methods where possible

+If the package manager registry has a predictable url structure, we can generate useful urls for each project that are used where available:

 ### `#package_link`

+TODO

 ### `#download_url`

+TODO

 ### `#documentation_url`

+TODO

 ### `#check_status_url`

+TODO

 ## Set constants

+Constants are added to each `PackageManager` to provide more meta data about the level of support that Libraries.io has for that package manager:

 ### `HAS_VERSIONS`

+TODO

 ### `HAS_DEPENDENCIES`

+TODO

 ### `LIBRARIAN_SUPPORT`

+TODO

 ### `URL`

+TODO

 ### `COLOR`

+TODO

+### `HIDDEN`

+TODO

 ## Add tasks to `download.rake`

+TODO

 ## Add support to watcher

+TODO

 ## Add Biblothecary support

+TODO

 ## Add icon to pictogram

+TODO